-New forms of racism arise in science researchFebruary 15th, 2014 in Genetics /
+New forms of racism arise in science researchFebruary 15, 2014 by Kerry Sheridan in Medicine & Health / Genetics

 Advances in genetic sequencing are giving rise to a new era of scientific racism, despite decades of efforts to reverse attitudes used to justify the slave trade and Nazi theology, experts said on Friday.